chiayu-wow/2024Fall_projects/README.md

 1. Independent variable : ignition point location (bush or non-bush)
 2. Dependent variable : burned area, duration
-3. Controlled variables : tree type, water bodies, humidity, temperature, wind condition We run the simulation in two situation each 50 times. one is the ignition point is on bush, and the other is on the forest(willow, oak or pine tree).
+3. Controlled variables : tree type, water bodies, humidity, temperature, wind condition

-Afterward, we see how the statistic result varied from this two situation.
+We conducted the simulation 50 times for each of two scenarios: one where the ignition point was on a bush, and another where it was in a forest (willow, oak, or pine trees).
+Subsequently, we analyzed how the statistical results differed between these two scenarios.
 ![image](https://github.com/chiayu-wow/2024Fall_projects/blob/main/image/hypothesis1_001.png)
 ![image](https://github.com/chiayu-wow/2024Fall_projects/blob/main/image/hypothesis1_002.png)